We've added new tests for swine diseases -- see our menu for a complete listing.

 • Shorten the time required to confirm a clinical diagnosis of Candida infection.

-• Ensure that flocks are free of this yeast
+• Help ensure that flocks are free of this yeast

 • Early prevention of spread of this yeast